Ensuring mothers and infants receive high-quality care no matter

 Rates vary substantially by race

-Black infants in Colorado face nearly triple the mortality rate of white infants, reflecting structural inequities.
+Black infants in Colorado face nearly triple the mortality rate of white infants, reflecting differences in access to and quality of care.

 For Hospitals